-The Technology Student Association (TSA) offers middle school (MS) and high school (HS) students who are interested in Computer Science (CS) and Information Technology (IT), opportunities to apply their skills and knowledge through relevant competitions and leadership activities, as well as to expand their 21st century skills.
-(Download the press release.)
+The Technology Student Association (TSA) offers middle school and high school students in-school and virtual opportunities to apply their skills and knowledge through relevant competitions.
+Additionally, student members learn about and implement 21st century skills through leadership activities, and career awareness.

 TSA CS middle and high school competitions are aligned with the International Society for Technology in Education (ISTE) standards; the high school CS competitions also are aligned with the AP Computer Science Standards.
 A crosswalk with the Computer Science Teachers Association (CSTA) standards is anticipated in 2020.